klusta-team/klustaviewa/docs/manual.md

   * `stats`: a `StatsCache` instance that gives you access to the cluster statistics (correlograms and similarity matrix).
   * `wizard`: a `Wizard` instance that gives you access to the wizard.

 You can use tab completion to find the available methods.
 For instance, `loader.get_features(clusters=3)` returns a Pandas DataFrame object containing the features of all spikes in cluster 3.
+Type `%who` to see the list of available variables.

 You can perform custom computations interactively on the data and draw plots with Matplotlib.